doxeylab/learn-genomics-in-linux/task1b/README.md

 ssh -i /path/to/your/.ssh/publickey yourUserName@remoteIP
 ```

-Create a new folder for this task
+Create a new project folder for this task

 ```
 mkdir blastTask  #creates folder